refinedev/refine/documentation/docs/api-reference/core/providers/live-provider.md

 }
 ```

-## Publish Events from API
+## Publishing Events from the Client Side

-Publishing in client side must be avoided generally.
-It's recommended to handle it in server side.
+Publishing on the client side must be avoided generally.
+It's recommended to handle it on the server side.

 Events published from the server must be in the following ways:

 - When creating a record: